 Flying Fox Zip Line

-With our group of around 10 people and our two guides we had 6 zip lines of different length and height ahead of us.
+With our group of around 10 people and our two guides, we had 6 zip lines of different lengths and height ahead of us.

-If you book you zip line adventure with Flying Fox in advance online, you can even get a discount.
-Otherwise with around 1800RS (25€) you are good to go.
+If you book your zip line adventure with Flying Fox in advance online, you can even get a discount.
+Otherwise, with around 1800RS (25€) you are good to go.

 Visiting Bishnoi Village

 The next day we decided to leave the city and go remote for a bit.
 Our hotel helped us to rent a Jeep with a driver.

 On our way to Bishnoi village, we were fortunate enough to see some wild Antelopes, real nomads traveling with their camels and beautiful nature.

 Arriving in the village, we were welcomed by older people first.
 Very soon the rest of the family appeared, representing at least 3 generations.

 It was a very educational and interesting stop.
 We learned that the ground, we walked on, is made out of cow feces and has to be renewed twice a year because the monsoon carries it away.
 This means, the family walks around the village, collects cow feces, flattens and dries it in order to use it for the ground later on.